ctwiebe23/kera/README.md

 # BUGS

-1. If a key in YAML is made up of numbers and only numbers, the YAML parser will store it as an integer, which won't be resolved properly when ftf tries to retrieve it as a string.
+1. If a key in YAML is made up of numbers and only numbers, the YAML parser will store it as an integer, which won't be resolved properly when kera tries to retrieve it as a string.
 To prevent this, surround such keys with double quotes: